We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Professional athletes may use ice massage, cold water immersion, and whole-body cryotherapy chambers to

-A study published in The Cochrane Library in 2012 suggested that a cold bath after exercise may help prevent DOMS, compared with resting or doing nothing.
+A study published in The Cochrane Library in 2012 suggested that a cold bath after exercise

 The participants spent between 5 and 24 minutes in water between 50 and 59 degrees Fahrenheit, or 10 to 15 degrees Celsius.